vinaya-class/vinaya-class.github.io/src/17-dwellings.md

 The bhikkhu may not ask for expensive materials directly, but may indicate what his project is, and if people offer the materials, he may accept it.

-It is not an offence to build a hut for another's use.
+It is not an offense to build a hut for another's use.

 ## Sg 7, Large hut without approval